kstyrc/embedded-redis/README.md

 When not provided with the desired redis executable, RedisServer runs os-dependent executable enclosed in jar.
 Currently is uses:
 - Redis 2.8.19 in case of Linux/Unix
 - Redis 2.8.19 in case of OSX
-- unofficial Win32/64 port from https://github.com/MSOpenTech/redis (branch 2.6) in case of Windows
+- Redis 2.8.19 in case of Windows: https://github.com/MSOpenTech/redis/releases/tag/win-2.8.19

 However, you should provide RedisServer with redis executable if you need specific version.